The Quantum Frontier

 Quantum Advantage

-Quantum computing is not “faster classical computing” – at least not yet.
-It is a different way of harnessing nature to do computation.
-On a few problems, quantum computing promises exponentially faster solutions.
-For almost all other problems, it offers no advantage whatsoever.
+Quantum advantage refers to the point at which a quantum computer can solve a problem faster or more efficiently than any classical computer.
+This is relevant as quantum computing is not “faster classical computing” but rather a different way of harnessing nature to do computation.
+As such, for some problems, quantum computing promises exponentially faster solutions.
+For almost all other problems, it offers no demonstrable advantage.

-According to quantum computing researchers at Texas universities consulted for this paper, the clearest near-term advantage is in simulating quantum systems such as molecular interactions, materials properties, and chemical reactions.
-These are problems where the underlying physics is itself quantum mechanical, and classical computers can only approximate what quantum computers can simulate natively.
+The clearest near-term advantage is in simulating quantum systems such as molecular interactions, material properties and chemical reactions.
+As quantum computing researchers consulted for this paper noted, these are problems where the underlying physics itself is quantum mechanical and classical computers can only approximate what quantum computers can natively simulate.

 How Quantum Sensing Works: Superposition, Interference, and Precision Measurement